These scales apply the colours of Certe, using the 'certestyle' package.

 Also accepts rlang lambda function notation.

-for the default breaks (one minor break between
+waiver() for the default breaks (none for discrete, one minor break

 A numeric vector of positions